Posts Tagged ‘Peter Rabbit’

 There were five Beatrix Potter 50ps issued in 2016, including the incredibly popular Jemima Puddle-Duck, which, for a long time, was considered the rarest Beatrix Potter coin in circulation.
 She was also joined by fellow characters Mrs. Tiggy-Winkle and Squirrel Nutkin.

-Peter Rabbit is the only character to feature more than once in the Beatrix Potter 50p series, with no less than 5 coins issued to celebrated the nation’s favourite little rabbit.
+Peter Rabbit is the only character to feature more than once in the Beatrix Potter 50p series, with no less than 5 coins issued to celebrate the nation’s favourite little rabbit.

 Sadly, Peter Rabbit’s 50p tale has now come to an end.
 It has been confirmed that the 2020 50p will be the very last UK Peter Rabbit 50p to be issued!